-- Rapid Response / Newsjacking: the tactical practice of using current events or news stories in such a way as to promote or advertise one’s product or brand.
+Newsjacking, aka Rapid Response the tactical practice of using current events or news stories in such a way as to promote or advertise one’s product or brand

 Earned media dwells at the heart of many PR strategies.
 Powerful earned media is coverage on third-party media platforms that PR professionals secure through relationships with journalists and potent and persuasive storytelling.
 Effective earned media stories can bridge the gap between a brand’s broad messaging goals and compelling content.
 Media channels might include: